alessandrozito98/Progetto_Reti_Logiche_2020/README.md

 The testing platform was divided in public and private tests.
 Public tests can be found here.
 The results of some public tests is written in the final report.

 However, i also tested my program using a test generator written by me and other students.
 The original repo can be found [here](https://github.com/davidemerli/RL-generator-2020-2021).
-There is also a test generator written by another supervisor, called Fabio Salice that i not used.
+There is also a test generator written by another supervisor, called Fabio Salice that I didn't used.
 You can find it [here](https://github.com/alessandrozito98/Progetto_Reti_Logiche_2020/tree/master/Public%20Tests/Testbench%20Generator).